-- Ultimate Freedom and Satisfaction – Freedom from our own egotism, arrogance, base/lower desires, and impulsiveness through daily prayers and knowledge
+- Ultimate Freedom and Satisfaction – Freedom from our own egotism, arrogance, base/lower desires, overeating, economic materialism, and impulsivity through daily prayers and knowledge

 - Absolute Security – A comprehensive firewall for protection from Shaytan (Jinn and human) through utilization of the Dhikr, Tahara, Tahajjud, Ruqyah (DTTR) algorithm (the license key to this firewall being the sending of praise upon the Prophet Muhammad (peace and blessings of Allah be upon him):

 a.
 Tahajjud – Loosely translated as “the night prayer”, Tahajjud is a highly recommended prayer observed typically in the last part of the night.
 It is a time of approaching Allah (Glorified and Exalted be He), seeking closeness and a response to our needs.
 Abu Huraira (may Allah be pleased with him) reported Allah’s Messenger (peace be upon him) as saying, “When half of the night or two-third of it is over, Allah, the Blessed and the Exalted, descends to the lowest heaven and says, ‘Is there any beggar, so that he be given?
 Is there any supplicator so that he be answered?
 Is there any beggar of forgiveness so that he be forgiven?’
 (And Allah continues it saying) till it is daybreak.”
 [Sahih Muslim]